andrew-molten/pickleball-booking/README.md

 - I found working with dates difficult.
 I converted dates to unix timestamps and back to dates a few times, which in hindsight, I might have been better off having an object which included both.
 - Our MVP should have been just 1 court, to reduce the complexity in a 24hr project.
+- How to use useContext for global state management.

 ### My code